 Who pays child support when custody is split equally?

-Splitting physical custody 50/50 is usually always in the best interest of the children.
+Splitting physical custody 50/50 (also known as equal time-sharing) is usually always in the best interest of the children.
 But, when calculating child support, it doesn’t usually come down to who the children live with the most.
 In Florida, each parent’s net income is what determines who pays child support.
 So unless you both make the exact same amount of money each year, the one who makes more money will be ordered to make child support payments to the other.

 Many different circumstances are considered when determining child support such as the following financial matters:

 - Income of each parent

 - Residential time the children spend with each parent

 - Other expenses as appropriate

 The court uses Florida Child Support Guidelines to determine who will pay the other child support and how much they are required to pay.

 Time-sharing decisions in Florida are always made in the best interest of the child.
 Judges consider the following factors before setting the time-sharing parameters of a parenting plan:

 - The parent’s’ moral fitness to parent their child